RTippin/messenger/docs/ChatBots.md

 ---

 ### Authorization
-- To authorize the end user add the action handler to a bot, you must define the 'authorize()' method and return true or false.
+- To authorize the end user add your handler to a bot, you must define the 'authorize()' method and return true or false.
   - If the end user is unauthorized, the handler will be hidden from appearing in the available handlers list while adding actions to a bot.
 This does NOT authorize being triggered once added to a bot action.
 ```php
 <?php